-In order to ensure that each student’s work is graded in accordance with standards which apply to the entire class, a grading rubric will detail the assignment’s grade.
-If you have a question regarding a grade, you must meet with the instructor within two weeks after the work in question is graded.
+In order to ensure that each student’s work is graded in accordance with standards that apply to the entire class, if you have a question regarding a grade, you must meet with the instructor within two weeks after the work in question is graded.
 No exceptions will be made to this policy.
 If the exam or assignment is re-scored, the entire exam or project will be graded again.
 This means that your score may increase or decrease.

 Your paper will be considered plagiarized in part or entirely if you do any of the following:

-- Submit a paper in which you “cut and paste” the exact words of a source and you do not put those words within quotation marks, use footnotes or in-text citations, and list that source in your bibliography/work cited.
+• Submit a paper in which you “cut and paste” the exact words of a source and you do not put those words within quotation marks, use footnotes or in-text citations, and list that source in your bibliography.

-- Submit a paper that contains all or part of a paper you wrote for a different class.
+• Submit a paper that contain all or part of a paper you wrote for a different class.

-Students understand and agree that by taking this course they will be required to submit their writing assignments to SafeAssign on Blackboard for plagiarism analysis.
+• Students agree that by taking this course they will be required to submit their writing assignments to SafeAssign on Blackboard for analysis.

 Course Web Site